polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 ### Off-Chip Memory

-The off-chip memory that will be discussed in this document is DDR.
+The off-chip memory that will be discussed in this document is DDR connected to the MSS DDR controller.

 <a name="ddr-ecc"></a>

 #### DDR ECC

 When using DDR with sideband ECC configured, the DDR memory needs to be initialized.
-This should take place post training but before the DDR is used by an application.
+This should take place after DDR training has completed but before the DDR is used by an application.
-An initialization function will be automatically be run when sideband DRR is configured from the 2022.12 release of the MPFS HAL and included in the 2023.2 release of the Hart Software Services.
+An initialization function will be automatically be run when sideband DRR is configured.
+This will be available from the 2022.12 release of the MPFS HAL and included in the 2023.2 release of the Hart Software Services.

-Note: some non-typical DDR has build in ECC.
+Note: some non-typical DDR has built in ECC.
 It is up to the user to check the data sheet regarding initialization requirements in this case.
 The MPFS HAL DDR initialization routine can be used when required.